Ben Shelton's Success and Achievements in Timeline

 A success timeline featuring the most significant achievements of Ben Shelton.

-Ben Shelton is an American professional tennis player who has achieved a career-high singles ranking of world No. 6.
-He has won three singles titles on the ATP Tour, including a Masters 1000 event at the 2025 Canadian Open.
-Shelton has also reached two major semifinals at the 2023 US Open and the 2025 Australian Open.
-Additionally, he has a career-high doubles ranking of No. 68.
+Ben Shelton is an American professional tennis player with a career-high singles ranking of world No. 6, achieved in August 2025.
+He also holds a doubles ranking of No. 68 from May 2024.
+Shelton has secured three ATP singles titles, including a Masters 1000 victory at the 2025 Canadian Open.
+His major achievements include reaching the semifinals of both the 2023 US Open and the 2025 Australian Open.

 October 10, 2022: Top 160 Ranking